Do You Know The NJ Expungement Rules?

 Understanding New Jersey’s Expungement Laws

 Expungement rules differ depending on the crime.
 The number of offenses also impacts an individual’s eligibility.
-There are many crimes in NJ in which a person can never be eligible for an expungement.
+While most convictions can be expunged, there are many crimes in NJ in which a person can never be eligible for an expungement.
 These include, but are not limited to:

 - Criminal Homicide